 GEAR

-Making a good photograph is often less about which model of camera or lens you choose and more about what technique you use.
+Making a good photograph is often less about which model of camera or lens you choose and more about what techniques you use.
 I've never found a guarantee with a new piece of equipment that promised it would make great images -- that's up to us.

 There's no substitute for thoughtful, patient methods whether you carry a bagful of the newest things or you're fond of an old-timer or two.
 But certain stuff can make your work better, easier and more rewarding.